pytorch/torchtune/docs/source/tutorials/datasets.rst

 For continued pre-training, typically a similar data setup to pre-training is used for a simple text completion task.
-This means no instruct templates, chat formats, and minimal special tokens (only BOS and EOS).
+This means no instruct templates, chat formats, and minimal special tokens (only BOS and, optionally,  EOS).
 To specify an unstructured text corpus, you can use the :func:`~torchtune.datasets.text_completion_dataset` builder with a Hugging Face dataset or a custom local corpus.
 Here is how to specify it for local
 files: